v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	So the prefix that you will define in this section will be the values displayed BEFORE **{Group Name}**.
 This will be the Department and the text string "Group:". <br/>

-	The Department is an attribute of the group.
+	The Department is a tenant attribute.
 The first prefix field is prefilled with **Attribute**, so do NOT change this field.
 However, you need to select the Department attribute, so select the **Select one** field and then select
     **Department** from the drop-down list.

-3. The second portion of the prefix that will appear before the group name is the word "Group:".
+3. The second portion of the prefix that will appear before the **{Group Name}** is the text "Group:".
 To define this portion of the prefix, select **Add prefix**, which appears below the **Attribute** field.
 This option displays another set of prefix fields.

-In this second set of prefix fields, the first field is again set to Attribute by default.
+4. In this second set of prefix fields, the first field is again set to **Attribute** by default.
-    However, this time you should select this **Attribute** field and then select **Text** from the drop-down list.
-The reason for this is that you want to display **"Group:"** prior to displaying the group name.
-This Text attribute allows you to enter **Group:**. <br/>
+    However, this second portion or the prefix won't be an attribute, but rather a text string.
+So select this **Attribute** field and then select **Text** from the drop-down list that appears. <br/>

-	In the **Add text** field, enter **Group:**.
+	Then in the **Add text** field that appears to the right of the **Text** field, enter **Group:**.

+5. You're now ready to define the suffix portion of your group naming policy.
+The suffix is what appears AFTER the **{Group Name}**.
+For your group naming policy, this will be the City attribute. <br/>

-4. In the **Select a suffix to add to the end of group names** section, **Attribute** is selected by default in the suffix field.
-Do NOT change this field.
-Instead, select the **Select one** field and then select **City** from the drop-down list.
+	The first suffix field is prefilled with **Attribute**, so do NOT change this field.
+However, you need to select the City attribute, so select the **Select one** field and then select
+    **City** from the drop-down list.

-5. Scroll down if necessary and review the **Preview policy** example that is based on the parameters you selected.
+6. At the bottom of the **Edit group naming policy** pane, review the **Preview policy** example that is based on the parameters you selected.
 The format should appear as: <br/>

-    	**<Department>Group<GroupName><City>**  <br/>
+    	**<Department>Group:<GroupName><City>**  <br/>

 	If any portion of this rule in incorrect and must be fixed, select the correct values now.
-When everything is correct, select the **Save** button at the bottom of the window.
+When everything is correct, select the **Save** button at the bottom of the pane.

-6. Once the group naming policy changes have been saved, close the **Edit group naming policy** pane.
+7. Once the group naming policy changes have been saved, close the **Edit group naming policy** pane.
 Leave all your browser tabs open for the next task.

 ### Task 5 – Manage Resources